ciceksepetitech/eventransit/README.md

 [Dashboard Wiki](Dashboard.md)

 ## Contribution
-We are grateful to the community for contributing bugfixes and improvements.
+We are grateful to the community for contributing bug fixes and improvements.
 Read below to learn how you can take part in improving EvenTransit.

 ### Contribution Prerequisites
-You have installed below prerequisites.
+You have installed the prerequisites below.
 - .Net 6.0
 - RabbitMq
 - MongoDB